|STUDENT LIFE – in Argenton-Chateau|

 For those who rent cars for the weekend, we are also close to the heart of French chateau country (Angers, Oiron, Chinon, Villandry, Tours, Chenonceau, Amboise, etc) and the wines of Anjou and the Touraine.

 On paper, our region in France — Poitou-Charentes — is second only to the Cote d’Azur in average annual number of sunny days.
-But average temperatures are very mild.
+But average temperatures are generally mild.

 Peak summer daylight on June 21 sees sunrise at 5:30 AM, and sundown at 10:45 PM.

 That being said, the Spring months in Argenton-Chateau (March, April, May, June) are the most difficult to predict, and the most variable.
-About Spring and early Summer, the locals have started saying,“The extremes are the new normal.”
+About Spring and early Summer (June), the locals have started saying,“The extremes are the new normal.”

 Very warm, dry summer temperatures have been known to start in mid-March and last until September.
 Or a warm March and April can precede very cold wet weather for the whole of May and June.
 But the opposite has happened too — a cold wet March and April might lead to a warm June, but a chilly Summer.